a-j-hwang/sophomore-resume-website/README.md

 # sophomore-resume-website
-A resume website I made for application purpose dyring sophormore year.
+A resume website I made for application purpose during sophormore year.
 Please ignore contents as they are not relevent now. (for one, I am a junior now!)

 Check it out setted up on github pages: https://a-j-hwang.github.io/sophomore-resume-website/